 Although having your piercer help fit you is better, you can measure your piercing at home using just a piece of paper and a ruler.
 Cut a small strip of paper, line it up with the bottom of the piercing hole, and mark where the edge of your nose is on the paper with a fine-tipped marker.
 Then, measure the marked portion against a ruler that is marked in millimeters to get the smallest inner diameter that you can comfortably wear.
 If this is how you decide to measure, I would recommend measuring several times just to make sure you get approximately the same size each time.

-In the example above the marked portion of the paper measures approximately 6mm (1/4").
+In the example below the marked portion of the paper measures approximately 6mm (1/4").
 You can see in the next picture how a hoop with a 6mm inner diameter fits the nose closely.

 What gauge is my septum piercing?

 The gauge refers to the thickness of your jewelry.
 You will need to have an existing piece of jewelry to find out this aspect of the sizing, you cannot measure which gauge you wear just based on the piercing hole.

 The gauge is important to know because you can damage your piercing if you try to force jewelry that’s too thick through it, or unintentionally downsize your piercing if you buy jewelry in a smaller gauge.
 If you don’t remember which gauge your septum was pierced with, then I would highly recommend asking your piercer prior to buying any new jewelry because taking this measurement at home uses tools that you may not have.
 You cannot measure the gauge of your jewelry accurately with a ruler.
 In a pinch, you could use a gauge card to compare your current jewelry to if you have one from a previous body jewelry purchase, but remember, this will only be accurate if the graphics on the card were properly sized.